Bi2Te_xSe_y series studied by resistivity and thermopower

-Single crystals of Bi$_2$Te$_{3-x}$Se$_x$ were grown by the floating zone method from the stoichiometric ratio of metallic bismuth and chalcogenide elements.\cite{Alberto_growth} The unit cell of a Bi$_2$Te$_{3-x}$Se$_x$ compound consists of quintuple Te/Se--Bi--Te/Se--Bi--Te/Se layers stacked along the {\em c}-axis direction.\cite{nakajima63,bayliss91} The quintuple layers are bound by weak van der Waals interaction.
-For most compositions, crystals readily cleave and expose shiny surfaces.
-We investigated ten different compositions, given by the Se content $x=0,0.6,0.9,0.95,1,1.3,1.5,2$ and 3.
-The resistivity and thermopower were measured simultaneously using a custom setup.
+Single crystals of Bi$_2$Te$_{3-x}$Se$_x$ were grown by the floating zone method from the stoichiometric ratio of metallic bismuth and chalcogenide elements.
+The unit cell of a Bi$_2$Te$_{3-x}$Se$_x$ compound consists of quintuple Te/Se--Bi--Te/Se--Bi--Te/Se layers stacked along the {\em c}-axis direction.\cite{nakajima63,bayliss91} The quintuple layers are bound by weak van der Waals interaction.
+We investigated nine different compositions, given by the Se content $x=0,0.6,0.9,0.95,1,1.3,1.5,2$ and 3.
 Crystals were cleaved and cut into thin bars of approximately $1.5 \times 0.5 \times 0.02$~mm$^3$.
+For the resistivity measurements of the $x=0.9$ composition, samples were cleaved to seven different thicknesses, from 4~$\mu$m to 140~$\mu$m.
 The resistivity was measured using a standard four-probe technique.
-Thermopower was determined using a $dc$ method.The sample was fixed to a ceramic surface with a small heater attached next to it, and the thermal gradient was determined using a chromel-constantan differential thermocouple.
-The bulk band gap was determined through transmission and reflection measurements on cleaved thin flakes, using a Bruker Hyperion microscope.\cite{Alberto_growth}
+Thermopower was determined simultaneously using a $dc$ method, where the sample was fixed to a ceramic surface with a small heater attached next to it, and the thermal gradient was determined using a chromel-constantan differential thermocouple.
+The bulk band gap was determined through transmission and reflection measurements on cleaved thin flakes, using a Bruker Hyperion microscope, by following the energy of the onset of the Fabry-Perot interferences, similar to the previous high pressure studies of bismuth chalcogenides.\cite{vilaplana11a,segura12,akrap12}

-The behavior of the resistivity throughout the series is shown in Fig.~\ref{fig:rho_xT}(a) at room temperature and at 10~K. A pronounced maximum in $\rho$ occurs around $x=0.9$.
+The behavior of the resistivity throughout the series is shown in Fig.~\ref{fig:rho_xT}(a) at room temperature and at 10~K. At room temperature a pronounced maximum in $\rho$ occurs for $x\sim1$.
+At low temperature it becomes clear that the resistivity is the largest for $x=0.9$.
 A more detailed temperature dependence of the resistivity is shown in Fig.~\ref{fig:rho_xT}(b) in an Arrhenius plot, for several different compositions $x$.
-While most samples exhibit a weakly metallic resistivity, we observe an activated behavior for $x=0.9,0.95,1$ and 1.3.
-This is precisely in the $x$ range where $\rho(x)$ has maximum value.
-However, the activation energies are small and range from $\sim 4.5$~meV for $x=0.95, 1$ and 1.3, to $\sim 40$~meV for $x=0.9$.
+While most samples exhibit a weakly metallic resistivity, we observe an activated behavior for $x=0.9,0.95,1$ and 1.3, in the $x$ range where $\rho(x)$ has maximum value; this is in agreement with previous work.\cite{jia11,jia12} The activation energies are small and range from $\sim 4.5$~meV (50 K) for $x=0.95, 1$ and 1.3, to $\sim 47$~meV (540 K) for $x=0.9$.